carmencchow/bellabeat_casestudy/README.md

 We have right skewed histogram that shows 50% of participants get fewer than 8,319 steps a day, which is below the recommended daily step count of 10,000 steps.
 There are a few data points on the right-hand side showing days when a few users logged a high number of steps, which causes the mean to be higher than the median.

-Let's see when participants are most active throughout the day.
-We’ll use the `summarize()` and `arrange()` functions to order the average daily step count daily average steps from highest to lowest to find peak hours of activity:
+Let's determine when participants are most active throughout the day.
+We’ll use the `summarize()` and `arrange()` functions to sort the average daily step count from highest to lowest to find the peak hours of activity:

 ```